Limahl: Early career

+Kajagoogoo

 The four members of Art Nouveau, the band who were yet to become Kajagoogoo, had placed an advertisement in the music magazine Melody Maker, asking for a "front man who could sing and look good".
 Hamill attended the audition and subsequently joined the band which was then, after some deliberation, renamed Kajagoogoo.
 Soon after he had joined, Limahl met Nick Rhodes, keyboardist of the group Duran Duran, while Limahl was working as a waiter at the Embassy Club in London.
 Rhodes agreed to co-produce the band's first single, "Too Shy".

 Limahl later said: "I met Nick Rhodes and it changed my life."
 Kajagoogoo signed a deal with EMI, due in part to Rhodes' involvement with the band, and the single "Too Shy" was released in January 1983.
 It went to number 1 in the UK Singles Chart and made the top 5 on the US Billboard Hot 100.

-The group had further hits with "Ooh to Be Ah" (UK No. 7) and "Hang on Now" (UK No. 13), with their début album White Feathers reaching UK No. 5.
+The group had further hits with "Ooh to Be Ah" (UK No. 7) and "Hang on Now" (UK No. 13), with their debut album White Feathers reaching UK No. 5.
 Their first major UK tour was attended by 60,000 people, and the final show at the Hammersmith Odeon in London was recorded and released on home video/Laserdisc (the 16-track White Feathers Tour).

 In mid-1983, soon after the end of the White Feathers concert tour, the four other members of the band agreed that Limahl should be fired.
 As recounted years later by Nick Beggs and other Kajagoogoo members on the VH-1 program Bands Reunited, the actual firing of Limahl was done by their manager, and the band learned that it had been done over the telephone.
 Limahl was quoted in the press as saying: "I've been betrayed!", and "I was sacked for making them a success."

 Limahl later said: "I was in utter disbelief but the overwhelming emotion was anger, mainly towards the manager at first, but later, as I mulled over the 'betrayal', I was especially angry at my four professional colleagues, who I had viewed not only as friends but almost as family."
-The band stated Limahl had become difficult to work with as they didn't share his vision for the band's future.
+The band stated Limahl had become difficult to work with as they did not share his vision for the band's future.
 Soon after Limahl's departure, bassist Nick Beggs commented: "It was a business decision and not one we took lightly.
 He wanted the band to go in a different direction to the rest of us.
 Eventually, we realised we were on a different planet to Limahl."
 Beggs also stated the band harboured no ill will towards Limahl, and blamed the press for sensationalising the matter.
 Guitarist Steve Askew commented: "At first ... we did everything possible to make Limahl feel like part of the furniture, but, you know, his lifestyle is so different from ours.
 We're very normal people whereas Limahl likes the bright lights."